skramm/homog2d/docs/homog2d_manual.md

 auto segs2 = getSegs(rect); // your choice
 ```

-The two diagonal segments can be fetched with, as a pair of segments:
+The two diagonal segments can be fetched as a pair of segments:
 ```C++
 FRect rect( pt1, pt2 );
 auto psegs = rect.getDiagonals();  // or: getDiagonals(rect);
 ```
-The `first` element will hold the point with minimal coordinates.
+The `first` element will hold the segment holding the point with minimal coordinates.

 And of course, its width, height, length, and enclosed area.